UCL-ARC/condenser-mkdocs/docs/terms_and_conditions.md

 - or are suspected to be involved in a security incident,

-we may raise this with relevant UCL teams (such as the Information Security Group, or Human Resources) and suspend your access to services until any relevant processes have been completed.
+we may raise this with relevant UCL teams (such as the Information Security Group, or Human Resources) and suspend your access to the platform until any relevant processes have been completed.

 ## Your Data